Hipnosis183/hipnosis183.github.io/_posts/2021-05-26-the-art-of-cracks-and-keygens-nicolausi.md

 <br>

 # Hipnosis 4:20 - Those who wait shall be rewarded by time
 So as expected, TOM Productions finally pulled the plug to their proprietary store of evil, making all their games *officially* **unavailable to buy**.
 And as promised (once that happened), the keygen is now available to download.
 Head over the project page on [GitHub](https://github.com/Hipnosis183/NicolausiKey) to grab the keygen in one of two flavors: **C#** (WinForms and Console) or **JavaScript**.
-I decided to add the latter, since I plan to create a keygens page on the site in the future, so it can be used without having to download anything.
+I decided to add the latter, since I plan to create page on the site in the future so it can be used without having to download anything.

 <br>